robertoHeCi/react-note-taking/README.md

 ### Mock Service Worker (MSW) Setup
-The application uses Mock Service Worker (MSW) to intercept network requests during development.
+The application uses Mock Service Worker (MSW) to intercept network requests during development and testing.
 This allows you to mock API responses without needing a live server.

 - **Execution**: MSW will run in the development environment.
 - **HTTP URL Requirement**: Ensure that you have a valid HTTP URL configured in your `.env` file (e.g., `VITE_API_URL=http://localhost:3000`) to mock the server effectively.